Melvin Purvis: Wartime service

 When the Empire of Japan attacked Pearl Harbor on December 7, 1941, Purvis quickly asked Hoover not to prevent him serving in the Army as an officer.
 Purvis entered the service as a captain on January 31, 1942.
 By spring of that year he was serving in Washington in the Office of the Provost Marshal, whose jurisdiction included criminal investigation.
 He was promoted to major and received Provost Marshal training.
-He was assigned as executive officer for Brigadier General Joseph V.D.
-Dillon, Provost Marshal General for the North African Theater.
+He was assigned as executive officer for Brigadier General Joseph V. D. Dillon, Provost Marshal General for the North African Theater.
 The Provost Marshal focused on black marketeering.
 Purvis arrived in August 1943 to find that about 20% of American materiel there was stolen and sold illegally, so he spent significant time investigating and apprehending criminal groups.

 Purvis also investigated criminal complaints lodged against military personnel.
-When General Patton slapped two soldiers being treated for PTSD in evacuation hospitals, Purvis was sent to interview him on August 10, 1943, as part of the investigation.
+When General George S. Patton slapped two soldiers being treated for PTSD in evacuation hospitals, Purvis was sent to interview him on August 10, 1943, as part of the investigation.
 This investigation resulted in Patton being demoted to military governor of Sicily.

 He was assigned to help organize the War Crimes Division of the War Department.
 On February 8, 1945, the War Department tasked him with locating high-level Nazis accused of war crimes.
-He returned to Europe and searched Heidelberg, based rumors that Adolf Hitler and Martin Bormann were alive and hiding there.
+He returned to Europe and searched Heidelberg, based on rumors that Adolf Hitler and Martin Bormann were alive and hiding there.
 Purvis had risen to the rank of colonel by the time he finished his service with the Army in April 1945.

-Then, he was appointed Chief American Investigator of War Crimes and assisted in establishing the protocols for the Nuremberg Trials.
+Then, he was appointed Chief American Investigator of War Crimes and assisted in establishing the protocols for the Nuremberg trials.
 While fulfilling this task, he interviewed Göring in his cell.
 Göring asked Purvis on the night of October 15, 1946 if he could avoid execution by hanging, and Purvis said no. That night, sometime after this interview, Göring committed suicide by ingesting cyanide.